edgedb/edgedb/docs/datamodel/indexes.rst

 Declaring indexes
 =================

-|Gel's| Schema Definition Language (SDL) supports inline index declarations,
-as seen above.
-The following syntax details how to declare an index in SDL.
+This section describes the syntax to use indexes in your schema.

 Syntax
 ------